LaurenChi/laurenchi.github.io/_posts/2026-08-30-OverTheWire-natas-levels-10-to-19.md

 function isValidAdminLogin() { /* {{{ */
     if($_REQUEST["username"] == "admin") {
-    /* This method of authentication appears to be unsafe and has been disabled for now. */
+    # This method of authentication appears to be unsafe and has been disabled for now.
-        //return 1;
+        # return 1;
     }

     return 0;